AI-estimated baseline profile. Be the first to log a session!

 What does 2003 Nuo Xiang Shu taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged Shu Pu-erh brick offers a comforting character, highlighted by a distinctive sticky rice aroma.
 Its infusion yields a sweet, deeply flavorful soup that reflects its years of careful fermenta.
-It sits in the "Earthy" and "Sweet" and "Aged" flavor families, so expect a cup that leans earthy and sweet and aged.
+It leans earthy, sweet and aged.

 How should I brew 2003 Nuo Xiang Shu?